When: 13 July 2022, 09:00 — 11:00 BST Where: Online, Book your place

 When: 23 February 2022, 13:00 — 15:00 Where: Online, Book your place

 In this virtual event, Emeritus Professor Fiona Williams will introduce her latest book, Social Policy, A Critical and Intersectional Analysis (2021, Polity).
+This will be followed by a rountable discussion with Rachael Dobson (Birkbeck College, University of London) and Shona Hunter (Leeds Beckett University).

 There will be opportunity for reflection, discussion, and audience Q&A.